dmlc/xgboost/doc/tutorials/external_memory.rst

 memory, whereas the external memory can be either a disk or the CPU memory.
 XGBoost stages the cache on CPU memory by default.
 Users can change the backing storage to disk by specifying the ``on_host`` parameter in the :py:class:`~xgboost.DataIter`.
-However, using the disk is not recommended it's likely to make the GPU slower than using a CPU.
+However, using the disk is not recommended it's likely to make the GPU slower than a CPU.
 The option is here for experimental purposes only.

 Inputs to the :py:class:`~xgboost.ExtMemQuantileDMatrix` (through the iterator) must be on the GPU.
 This is a current limitation we aim to address in the future.